iskarconsulting/google-cloud-run-template/README.md

 The workflow is configured to execute automatically if any changes are pushed to the website / API source code in the `/src` directory.

+The workflow will update the GitHub variables with the new Docker image and then automatically invoke the previous workflow `02-iac-provision-app-resources` which will update Google Cloud Run with the new Docker image.

 ## Verification

 1. Get the CloudRun service URL: